Camp des Milles: History

 Between 1941 and 1942 Le Camp des Milles was used as a transit camp for Jews, mainly men.
-Women were at the Centre Bompard in Marseille, while they waited for their visas and authorisations to emigrate.
+Women were held at the Centre Bompard in Marseille, while they waited for their visas and authorisations to emigrate.
 As emigration became impossible, Les Milles became one of the centres de rassemblement before deportation.
 About 2,000 of the inmates were shipped off to the Drancy internment camp on the way to Auschwitz.
 After the war, the site was briefly re-opened in 1946 as a factory.

 Memorial

-Since 1993, the sites serves as a World War II memorial.
+Since 1993, the site has served as a World War II memorial.
 The "Fondation du camp des Milles: mémoire et éducation" (Foundation of the Camp des Milles: Memory and Education) is directed by Alain Chouraqui, a researcher at the French National Centre for Scientific Research.

 On September 10, 2012, seventy years after the last train left from Les Milles to the Auschwitz concentration camp, the memorial was inaugurated by French Prime Minister Jean-Marc Ayrault.
 Elie Wiesel, Simone Veil and Serge Klarsfeld visited and praised the memorial.

 The Memorial also includes the sculpture, "They will never be forgotten: Serge and Beate Klarsfeld, and Marceline Kogan" by Hal Goldberg.